-ied in this document.
-In order to best serve the student, please thoroughly complete all requested information. nt's Name: Clinicia an's Name: Area o f Specialty: Phone #: - erson named on this form is requesting services from Labouré Access & Accommodations.
-The Office offers services to to the state of the Americans with Disabilities Amendments Act of 2008 A). - inpleting this document, I verify that the person named in this document has a substantially limiting disorder that the ADAAA disability criteria noted below.
-(A letter on Provider's letterhead with the requested information may be substituted for m.) impair seeing thinkin norma the ADAAA definition, a person with a disability is one with a physical, mental, emotional or chronic health ment that substantially limits one or more major life activity such as caring for oneself, performing manual tasks, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, and, communicating, and working.
+Studer nt's Name: Clinicia an's Name: Area o f Specialty: Phone #: - erson named on this form is requesting services from Labouré Access & Accommodations.
+The Office offers services to ts who are considered disabled under the mandates of the Americans with Disabilities Amendments Act of 2008 A). - npleting this document, I verify that the person named in this document has a substantially limiting disorder that the ADAAA disability criteria noted below.
+(A letter on Provider's letterhead with the requested information may be substituted for m.) impair seeing thinkin norma the ADAAA definition, a person with a disability is one with a physical, mental, emotional or chronic health ment that substantially limits one or more major life activity such as caring for oneself, performing manual tasks, , hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, ang, communicating, and working.
 Major life activities also include bodily functions relating to the immune system, I cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproduction (this an exhaustive list) . thoroughly complete this form to document the substantial limitations that are linked to this disability.
-Please attach ant documentation including pertinent testing and diagnostic assessments.
+Please attached ant documentation including pertinent testing and diagnostic assessments.
 1. Diagnosis/Description of Disability: 2.
 Please provide full DSM or ICD-9 code: 3.
 Initial Date of Diagnosis: 4.
 Date of Last Clinical Contact: 5.
-The extent of the disability is: \Box Mild \Box Moderate \Box Severe 6.
-Expected duration of medical condition or disability: Long term Short-term Temporary 7.
-What is the frequency and duration of symptoms of the student's condition? □ Daily □ 1-3/week □ 1/week □ 1/month □ 1-3/year □ Seasonal Next page ➡ areas: a.
-In the classroom or lab.
-Please describe the current impact of this student's disability work.
-Please consider, as relevant, the impact on tasks including, but not limited to: paying to oral or written questions, participating in group work, and following instructions. b.
-During exams/tests/quizzes/timed class work.
+The extent of the disability is: $\Box$ Mild $\Box$ Moderate $\Box$ Severe 6.
+Expected duration of medical condition or disability: $\Box$ Long term $\Box$ Short-term $\Box$ Temporary 7.
+What is the frequency and duration of symptoms of the student's condition? □ Daily □ 1-3/week □ 1/week □ 1/month □ 1-3/year □ Seasonal areas. ١ In the classroom or lab.
+Please describe the current impact of this student's disability o work.
+Please consider, as relevant, the impact on tasks including, but not limited to: paying of to oral or written questions, participating in group work, and following instructions. l· During exams/tests/quizzes/timed class work.
 Please describe the current impact perform during testing or on times work.
-Please consider, as relevant, the impact on tasks in concentration, disregarding distractions, organizing responses, and speed of responses. e describe the current treatment and medication regimen (including treating ations, and side effects): clinicians, frequency of treatment, Clinical al Signature: Da ate:
+Please consider, as relevant, the impact on tasks in concentration, disregarding distractions, organizing responses, and speed of responses. describe the current treatment and medication regimen (including treating c tions, and side effects): linicians, frequency of treatment, Clinical S Signature: Da te: